inbn/a-by-no-means-exhaustive-inclusive-design-checklist/README.md

 - [a11y.css](https://ffoodd.github.io/a11y.css/) is a CSS file you can load via a bookmarklet to detect common risks and mistakes that exist in HTML code.

+- [Pa11y](https://github.com/pa11y/pa11y) is a JavaScript tool (with a command-line interface) that can be used to automatically test a given URL for accessability issues.
+[It's also available as a standalone app](https://open-indy.github.io/Koa11y/).

 ## Accessibility

 1. Has a language Attribute been specified?